Need to talk? Call 1800 882 436.

 What causes postpartum haemorrhage?

-Postpartum haemorrhage is most often caused by your uterus (womb) not contracting as it should after the birth.
-When your uterus contracts, it helps push the placenta out and reduces bleeding from the large blood vessels that delivered blood to the placenta.
-If your uterus doesn’t contract properly, those blood vessels can continue to bleed.
+Primary postpartum haemorrhage (occurring in the first 24 hours after birth) is most commonly caused by your uterus (womb) not contracting as it should.
+Normally, the uterus contracts to push out the placenta and stop bleeding from the large blood vessels that supplied blood to the placenta.
+If your uterus does not contract well, these blood vessels can continue to bleed.

 Most people who have a postpartum haemorrhage don't have any known risk factors.
-It can happen to anyone and it's unpredictable.
+It can happen unexpectedly to anyone.

 However, it is more likely if you have: